LoginRadius/python-sdk/README.md

 <h6 id="WebhookTest-get-"> Webhook Test (GET)</h6>
- API can be used to test a subscribed WebHook.
+This API can be used to test a subscribed WebHook.
 [More Info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-test)

  ```